How can we improve our displays?

 4. Sentence Stems

 David Didau advocates framing students’ responses by providing sentence stems.
 However, he does warn that students will feel uncomfortable using these initially.
 I have certainly found this but through being relentless in my insistence that they do use the sentence stems, students’ communication is dramatically improved.
-If they able to confidently and repetitively use the stems in their speech, they can eventually use them in their writing.
+If they are able to confidently and repetitively use the stems in their speech, they can eventually use them in their writing.

 For example, instead of feeding back to the question ‘How does Mary Shelley elicit sympathy for the monster?’ with ‘She suggests the monster is lonely and neglected’, students respond with ‘Shelley elicits sympathy for the monster by depicting his loneliness and neglect.’
 This could be used as a topic sentence in an assessment, whereas the former is less powerful.